file-format/Docs/en/audio/aax.md

 ## AAX file format
 AAX is an Audiobook file format, which is a M4B file with high quality due to its variable-bitrate and encrypted with DRM (Digital Rights Management) encryption algorithm.
 Majority of ebooks are encoded at 64 kbit/s, 22.050 kHz, stereo, some are as low as 32k, mono and radio plays are usually encoded at 128kbit/s and 44.1 kHz.
 The audio of AAX file format is encoded in AAC format (variable quality).

-### Quality
+### Specifications
-The detail about AAX file format quality available at audible is shown below:
+The detail about AAX file format quality specs available at audible is shown below:

 - **Bitrate:** 32 - 128 kbit/s
 - **Sample rate:** 22.050 - 44.10 kHz